 The Insolvency Fund is intended to allow employees to claim payments due to them (such as pay, annual leave, notice periods, etc.) that have gone unpaid due to their employers' insolvency.
 Insolvency includes cases where an employer ceases to carry on the business or trade in which the worker was engaged.
 An application for payment from the Insolvency Fund must be made to the Labour Inspectorate as soon as possible and strictly no more than thirty days after the employee becomes aware of the employer's insolvency.

 Health and Safety Officers, appointed under the Factories Act, are responsible for enforcing the act's provisions and subsidiary legislation.
 The Inspectorate is tasked with several functions, but their main role is to ensure that work places comply with statutory Health and Safety provisions and standards.
 Non-compliance can result in the imposition of an 'improvement notice' or even a 'prohibition order' that will, in effect, bring work operations to a standstill, until such time as the Health and Safety Inspectorate is satisfied that safety standards have been complied with.
 The inspectorate is further empowered to investigate accidents occurring in the workplace, with investigations sometimes leading to prosecutions Health and Safety Officers constitute a valuable source of information to employers and employees regarding rights and obligations as set by Health and Safety legislation.

 The Employment Tribunal is an independent tribunal that adjudicates legal disputes concerning employment law.
-It is independent of Her Majesty’s Government of Gibraltar and will listen to both the person making the claim and the person against whom a claim is made before it makes a decision.
+It is independent of His Majesty’s Government of Gibraltar and will listen to both the person making the claim and the person against whom a claim is made before it makes a decision.
 Although an employment tribunal is not as formal as a court, it must comply with rules of procedure and act independently.

 The Employment Tribunal is administered within the Department of Employment however, hearings before the Tribunal may be held at different locations.